 We approach our pro bono work exactly as we approach our paying cases: putting the full needs of the client front and center.
 A supervising partner at the helm of each project ensures that we leverage the full resources of the firm to solve complex legal problems, provide assistance for growing social problems and add value to all required client services.

 Our relationships with various public interest organizations open doors to a range of pro bono opportunities for all of our lawyers.
 Among the many recent pro bono matters handled by the firm, Cleary lawyers in the U.S. have:

 - Mobilized to represent individuals affected by the travel ban

 - Successfully sued the City of New York on behalf of women who were sexually abused at Rikers Island

 - Helped New York City Housing Authority low-income tenants formalize home-based catering businesses.

-- Won relief for over 100 individuals and families from around the world fleeing persecution.
+- Won humanitarian relief for over 100 individuals and families from around the world fleeing persecution.

 - Secured a landmark victory in a consumer fraud lawsuit against conversion therapy providers for claiming to change individuals from gay to straight.

-- Cleared relevant criminal records for sex trafficking victims.
+- Cleared relevant criminal records for dozens of sex trafficking victims.

 - Helped community organizations form sustainable public/private partnerships to expand their missions.